 - He could be driving a company car and doesn’t want to get in trouble with his boss.

 Don’t try to chase after the driver, even if you think you can catch him.
 That will result in you getting pulled over for speeding.

-A post-accident form should be kept in your glove compartment for times like these.
+A post-accident report form like this one can be kept in your glove compartment for times like these.
 It has all of the relevant information your insurance company will need for a claim.
-In this instance, filling it out will be one-sided.
+In this instance, filling it out will be rather one-sided.
 Take pictures on your phone of the accident scene, your car’s damage, the weather conditions and whatever else looks possibly relevant.
 Remember, it’s better to have too much rather than too little evidence.

-Dealing with a hit and run driver is grueling.
-Hiring an attorney can be a fantastic way to get a lot of the work off your plate.
-Consider checking out Enjuris’ Colorado law firm listings.
+Dealing with a hit and run driver is exhausting.
+Hiring an attorney can be a great way to get a lot of the work off your plate.
+Consider checking out Enjuris’ Texas law firm listings!